RgbTrouw/Games/README.md

 Tower Defense *Demo* for Android

  The main character uses a magical wand.
 The wand can pe freely moved or locked in place.
+It also identifies different objects it is pointing at.

   Practice your wand handling skills against invading creatures.